5 Steps to Successful Rice Farming

 BASF’s Solutions for Rice

 The Filipino farmer faces recurring natural threats from rice pests.
-These are organisms that cause economic loss in rice production including arthropod and pathogens and weeds.
+These are organisms that cause economic loss in rice production including arthropods, pathogens and weeds.
 The most damaging diseases are sheath blight, brown spot and rice blast, while the most prevalent insect pests include stem borer, leaffolder and rice bug.
 Moreover, weeds such as grasses, sedges and broadleaves contribute to potential yield loss.
 The damage they do ranges from severing stems or killing tissue to competing with the crop for nutrients and sunlight.